 Some groups choose to continue paddling the Peel for another 200 km to Fort McPherson, a village in the Northwest Territories.
-Fort McPherson is on the Dempster Highway so no charter flight back is required.
+Fort McPherson is on the Dempster Highway so no charter flight back is required although ground transportation has to be arranged.
 The Peel is big and flat after Taco Bar and therefore less interesting to paddle.
 We pulled out at Taco Bar.

 The first and maybe biggest challenge of the trip is to get people, canoes, and gear to Mayo and back.
 This is a tiny community with no commercial airport, bus service, or canoe rental agencies.
 The nearest canoe rentals are in Whitehorse.
 The most reasonable options are probably:

 We were very lucky in having a friend, Kirstie, who lives in Whitehorse.
 She couldn’t come on the trip but very kindly offered to come with us to Mayo and drive the rental vehicle back.
 Three weeks later she rented another vehicle and came to pick us up.
 Kirstie is what you call a good friend.